JanNeuendorf/SVC16/specification/specification.typ

 == Expandability

 This might seem at odds with the previous goal.
 But if adding a new feature always requires changing the specification, that either means that supporting any new feature means breaking all compatibility, or it means that any expansions are ruled out forever.
 The compromise is that the behavior for the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
-The Idea is that it is always to know this specification and one specification (if any) for the expansion.
+The Idea is that it is always enough to know this specification and one specification (if any) for the expansion.

 = General Principles